ARMmbed/mbed-os-5-docs/docs/tutorials/td-tutorial.md

 <span class="images">[![Video tutorial](https://img.youtube.com/vi/LR1JG79xSoQ/0.jpg)](https://youtu.be/LR1JG79xSoQ)</span>

-If you are running the Fluentd server locally on your machine to develop a proof of concept (PoC), you need to generate a new self-signed certificate where the Common Name (CN) is the IP address of your machine and modify the `fluentd.conf` file with the IP address of your machine.
+If you are running the Fluentd server locally on your machine to develop a proof of concept (PoC), you need to generate a new self-signed certificate (where the Common Name (CN) is the IP address of your machine), and modify the `fluentd.conf` file with the IP address of your machine.
 Each time you restart the Fluentd instance, it generates a new certificate that you need to copy and paste into your embedded code.

 1. Change the `generate_cert_common_name` parameter in `fluentd.conf` to be the IP address of the computer running the Fluentd server.
 1. Run ` openssl req -new -x509 -sha256 -days 1095 -newkey rsa:2048 -keyout fluentd.key -out fluentd.crt` to generate new certificates.
 When entering the prompted values, make sure to match the parameters in the `fluentd.conf` file (US, CA, Mountain View and so on). **Make sure the CN field is set to the IP address of the Fluentd server**.